 Rehabilitation is undertaken progressively as soon reasonably practicable following disturbance from mining activities.
-Plans 3A to 3D provide the indicative progression of mining activities and rehabilitation at MPO.
+Plans 3A to 3G provide the indicative progression of mining activities and rehabilitation at MPO.
+It is noted that mining and rehabilitation planning are also discussed in the Mount Pleasant Coal Mine Annual Rehabilitation Report and Forward Program submitted annually by 31 March via the NSW Resources Regulator portal (and available on the MACH Energy website).